SCCapstone/1801Games/README.md

 ## DEV MODE
 For Developer Mode:

-Developer mode is for PC testing.
-You have the ability to move up(Up arrow key), down(Down arrow key), left (Left Arrow key) and right (Right arrow key).
-As for any other dev/cheat mode, you are granted invincibility and can traverse anywhere you would like to in the game.
+Developer mode is for both PC and Android testing.
+You are able to move around and play the game the same way you would in the regular game, however, as for any other dev/cheat mode, you are granted invincibility and unrestricted movement.
+Also, none of the scores or stats achieved in developer mode are recorded in order to keep your authentic stats and scores in tact.

 ## Style Guide